smorad/um_cisc_7026/lecture_06_techniques.typ

     Harder tasks can have millions of local optima, and many of the local optima are not very good!

 ==
-    Many of the concepts today create a *flat* loss landscape #pause
+    Many of the ideas today create *smoother* loss landscapes #pause

     #cimage("figures/lecture_6/skip_connection_img.png", height: 70%) #pause